ProtonMail/protoncore_android/test/rule/README.md

         // MainActivity is started with following configuration:
         // 1.
 Default environment configuration provided by the application
         // 2.
 Hilt test dependencies injected
         // 3.
-Logged in with freshly created user with random username
-        //    Can be accessed by protonRule.testDataRule.testUserData
+All users are logged out before and after the test (to always assure clean state)
         // 4.
-All users are logged out before and after the test (to always assure clean state)
+Default environment configuration is overriden by annotation
         // 5.
-Default environment configuration is overriden by annotation
-        // 6.
 Test feature is disabled by default, but can be overriden by annotation @TestFeatureEnabled }
 }
 ```